Forget kibbles: US sales of fresh pet food are soaring

 One of her dogs stopped vomiting regularly and gained weight.
 The other stopped getting ear and urinary tract infections.
 Those dogs eventually died, but the Colgans have continued the diet with two new dogs.

-“It’s very much a relief they are so healthy, and we do believe it’s because how they eat,” said Colgan, of Oconomowoc, Wis.
+“It’s very much a relief they are so healthy, and we do believe it’s because how they eat,” said Colgan, of Oconomowoc, Wisconsin.
 “I can’t imagine us ever going back to commercial.”

 Feeding pets raw food is the most expensive option.
 According to Nielsen data, the average fresh pet food costs $5.26 per pound, while the average frozen raw pet food is $6.23 per pound.

-Colgan spends $300 a month on three 10-pound rolls of meat plus vegetables, fruit, fish and freeze-dried dog treats.
+Colgan spends $300 a month on fresh pet food, including three 10-pound rolls of meat per week, vegetables, fruit, fish and freeze-dried dog treats.
 By comparison, 30 pounds of Freshpet Vital brand turkey, peas carrots and rice, which is sold in refrigerated tubes, costs around $85.
 A 31-pound bag of Purina One Smart Blend dry dog food costs $33.79 on Amazon.com.

 NomNomNow, which makes pre-proportioned fresh meals specific to each pet, says its service costs $2.60 to $3.80 per meal for a 35-pound dog and $1.50 to $2.80 per meal for a 12-pound cat.
 That’s a lot more than a 55-cent can of Friskies, but it’s in line with some prescription pet foods.